 Because of many things, Bailey is a great place for families with children to consider.
 First of all, many other families with children live here, making Bailey a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Bailey has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Bailey’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The per capita income in Bailey in 2018 was $35,307, which is upper middle income relative to Colorado and the nation.
-This equates to an annual income of $141,228 for a family of four.
-However, Bailey contains both very wealthy and poor people as well.
+The per capita income in Bailey in 2018 was $40,509, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
+This equates to an annual income of $162,036 for a family of four.

 Bailey is a somewhat ethnically-diverse town.
 The people who call Bailey home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bailey residents report their race to be White, followed by Native American.
 Important ancestries of people in Bailey include German, English, Irish, Italian, and Scottish.